corespark-io/community/README.md

 ### **Member JSON Schema**

-The Member JSON schema is simply but intended to provide authoritative information.
+The Member JSON schema is simple but intended to provide authoritative information.

 ```json
 {